 In terms of brands, Kia grasped the lion’s share of the market as its sales amounted to 16.82% of total newly registered passenger cars.
 Hyundai and Toyota followed with the respective stakes 13.83% and 13.09% of newly registered passenger cars.
 Nissan came next with 10.55% of the passenger cars.

-In terms of sales per car importer, NATCO ranked first contributing to 15.84% of total sales over the period, Century Motor followed with a share of 13.27%, BUMC with 13.15% and Rasamny Younis Motors with 10.35%.
+In terms of sales per car importer, NATCO ranked first contributing to 15.84% of total sales over the period, Rasamny Younis Motors followed with a share of 14.03%, BUMC with a share of 13.28% and Century Motor Co with a share of 13.27%.

 Breakdown of Passenger and Commercial Cars by May